• Skip to main content

 Gnomes in folklore are earth spirits in the form of little men who guard mines and hidden earthly treasures.

 Today, gnomes are magical garden ornaments by day that come to life at night.
 They generally bring good luck, protection, and nighttime garden help; although, occasionally we read of evil gnomes.
-A traditional garden gnome is portrayed as a bearded man wearing a pointy hat.
+A traditional garden gnome is a bearded man wearing a pointy hat.

 Cheeky, creepy, or playful – which is your favourite gnome?